ministryofjustice/cloud-platform-environments-checker/README.md

 # Environments Checker
+Ruby code to list a) 'orphaned' namespaces and b) 'hosted services' that are hosted by Cloud Platform.

+a) List 'orphaned' namespaces
 Ruby code to compare the namespaces which exist in the cluster to those which are defined in the [env-repo].

 Namespaces which exist in the cluster, but which are not defined in the repo should be deleted, along with all of their AWS resources.

+b) List 'hosted services'
+Ruby code to list the namespaces and its ingresses of services that are hosted by Cloud Platform.

-This project is executed regularly by a [concourse-job], to generate a report.
+Both the projects are executed regularly by a [concourse-job], to generate a report.
 To run manually, follow the steps in Installation and Usage.

 ## Installation